If you’ve got greyish teeth and not sure how to whiten them the right way,

 Then, this is the right article for you!

-Indeed, Grey teeth are not a common teeth discoloration compared to yellow, brown or even beige teeth.
+Anyway, Grey teeth are not a common teeth discoloration compared to yellow, brown or even beige teeth.

 Generally, they are not as easy to deal with as yellow teeth!